golangci/golangci-lint/README.md

 depguard: Go linter that checks if package imports are in a list of acceptable packages [fast: true, auto-fix: false]
 dogsled: Checks assignments with too many blank identifiers (e.g. x, _, _, _, := f()) [fast: true, auto-fix: false]
 dupl: Tool for code clone detection [fast: true, auto-fix: false]
+erris: checks that errors are compared or type asserted using errors.Is and errors.As [fast: true, auto-fix: false]
 funlen: Tool for detection of long functions [fast: true, auto-fix: false]
 gochecknoglobals: Checks that no globals are present in Go code [fast: true, auto-fix: false]
 gochecknoinits: Checks that no init functions are present in Go code [fast: true, auto-fix: false]